 The Zebra was a necessary upgrade on my previous PC and was designed specifically for its advantageous video editing capabilities.
-The Zebra featured a Core i7 2600K, 8GB RAM, 850W PSU and a Radeon 7950.
+The Zebra featured a Core i7 2600K, 8GB RAM, the same Corsair HX850 850W PSU and a Radeon 7950.
 The purpose of this computer was also as my first purpose-built gaming computer.
-The Zebra was my primary PC for programming, video editing and website creation because it is equip with QuickSync 2.0 and RAID for the best in performance and reliability.
+The Zebra was my primary PC for programming, video editing and website creation because it is equipped with QuickSync 2.0 and RAID for the best in performance and reliability.

 The Zebra had a fault from the offset unfortunately, and something that I thought I could put up with, until one day I decided to replace the whole system after the motherboard manufacturer refused to help me fix a broken USB port that had been there since day one.

 Due to a fault in the motherboard of the system, that Gigabyte refused to pay for the collection for, the system's CPU had to be sold.
 In turn a new system was build.
 This one was built with pretty much the same specifications as the Zebra but with a Core i7 4770K instead of the Sandy Bridge based 2600K.
 It had another Gigabyte motherboard, this time without faults from the offset.

 This PC lasted 5 and a half years as my main gaming PC and my only Windows machine.
 It was purchased during my transition away from Windows to Mac and Linux based systems and so it's replacement was delayed due to the fact I couldn't decide whether to buy a new desktop computer or just get a new Mac and ditch PC gaming for once and for all.

 I was approached by a friend on the subject of building a gaming PC for them.
 As someone who had lots of experience, they asked for my advice on parts and asked if I would put the system together for them.